Qadiani contradiction in

 So Mirza Mahmud Ahmad writes:

-The last sentence of the above extract runs:
+The translation of the above extract

 1902 as evidence because the Promised Messiah has given the decision

-that as regards his belief about prophethood which he expressed
+that, as regards his belief about prophethood which he expressed

 in Tiryaq-ul-Qulub, later revelation made him change it.